twilio/video-quickstart-ios/AudioDeviceExample/README.md

 **ExampleAVAudioEngineDevice**

-Uses the CoreAudio's VoiceProcessingIO audio unit to record and playback at up to 48KHz.
-Since this example supports audio capturing, the audio device uses the built-in echo cancellation provided by CoreAudio's VoiceProcessingIO audio unit.
+Uses CoreAudio's VoiceProcessingIO audio unit to playback and record audio at up to 48KHz with built-in echo cancellation.
 The example uses AVAudioEngine in manual rendering mode for mixing the Remote Participant's audio and audio from a file.
 CoreAudio receives the mixed audio samples from the AVAudioUnit's output node.

+This diagram describes how ExampleAVAudioEngineDevice uses TwilioVideo, AVAudioEngine, and CoreAudio -

+<img width="600px" src="../images/quickstart/audio-engine-example.jpg"/>

 Please note, ExampleAVAudioEngineDevice requires iOS 11.0 or above.

-Following example describes how audio device uses TwilioVideo, AVAudioEngine, and CoreAudio -

-<img width="600px" src="../images/quickstart/audio-engine-example.jpg"/>

 ### Setup